HMS Landrail (1806): Capture and recapture

 In late 1814 or early 1815, while on the Halifax station under Lieutenant (Gustavus) Robert Rochfort, Landrail successfully repulsed a force of five American privateers.
 The American vessels were the 10-gun Charles Stewart of Boston, the 4-gun Cumberland of Portland, the 4-gun Fame of Thomastown, the sloop Jefferson of Salem, and a schooner, name and armament unknown.
 Landrail was on her way to join a convoy to Castine, Maine, then in British possession.
 The fight lasted some two hours though there is no report of casualties on Landrail.
 Reportedly, the American privateers did suffer a number of killed and wounded.

+Anthony de Mayne succeeded Rochfort on 5 July 1815.
+On 6 August 1815, she lost her mast during a destructive gale that hit Bermuda.
+De Mayne was engaged in surveying with the Landrail during 1817.

 Fate

-Landrail was paid off October 1816.
-She was sold in or about 1818.
+Landrail was paid off on 3 October 1818, and was sold.
+She was replaced by HMS Kangaroo, a survey brig purchased and commissioned in January 1819 in the West Indies.

 Postscript

 Landrail’s flag went to the United States Naval Academy at Annapolis where it hangs with a number of other captured flags.

 Coincidence

 On 11 July 1896, almost exactly 92 years after the first Landrails capture by Syren, the torpedo gunboat rammed and sank the clipper merchant ship Siren.
 Siren was a large four-masted vessel carrying a cargo of wool and tallow from Sydney to Britain.
 The accident occurred on a clear night, some thirty miles from Portland Bill.
 There were no lives lost on either vessel and Landrail herself suffered trifling damage.
 The owners of Siren put their loss at £86,529.